 Europe is home to some of the world’s greatest cities, Venice, London, Madrid, Paris, Berlin, Turin, Trieste, Milan (to name a few).
 What is so special about them is that they never stand still.
 Visitors will naturally make a beeline to the iconic sights.
 After all, what’s Barcelona without Gaudi’s La Sagrada Familia or Paris without the Eiffel Tower or the Louvre?

 7. Rivers and canals

 Europe has an extraordinary calendar of festivals.
 Many, such as the Semana Santa (holy week) in Seville, ooze centuries of tradition.
 Across the continent, you can mingle with like-minded individuals at music festivals, film festivals, comedy festivals, arts festivals, food and wine festivals, beer festivals and Christmas markets.
-One thing is for sure: come to Europe and you’ll find your favorite festival.

 9. The people